peddinidhanalakshmi/TEXT-SUMMARIZATION-TOOL/README.md

 DURATION : 6 WEEKS

-MENTOR : NEELA SANTOSH
-Sure!
-Here's the theoretical explanation for your CODTECH Internship Task – 1: Text Summarization Tool.
-You can include this in your internship report under the headings: Description, Model Implementation Steps, Results, and Output.

----

-TASK 1: TEXT SUMMARIZATION TOOL (Theory)

 # Description

 Text summarization is a process of reducing a large piece of text into a shorter version that preserves its main ideas and key information.
 It is a core application of Natural Language Processing (NLP), allowing computers to automatically generate summaries from lengthy documents, news articles, or research papers.